IPO Definition: Meaning in Trading and Investing

 Key Takeaways

-- Definition: IPO is the first public sale of a company’s shares, enabling public trading and open price discovery.
+• Definition: IPO is the first public share sale of a company, turning private ownership into a publicly traded equity with continuous price discovery.

 What Does IPO Mean in Trading?